Furinaxi/WoWSpect/README.md

 When it's all done and set, you can look up players and guilds.

+If a player or a guild cannot be found after a while, re-save your settings to generate a new access token.

 Multiple words need to be separated with a hyphen (-).
 "Argent Dawn" should be written as "Argent-Dawn".